 In this example, the Access Hook grants access to the User Accounts page.
-To navigate to this page a user would click on the [Registry] tab, then the "Accounts" and "User Accounts" links in the menu bar.
+To navigate to this page a user would click on the [Registry] tab, then the "Accounts" and "User Accounts" links in the left Navbar or menu bar.